Ullozhukku

 Ullozhukku is a 2024 Indian Malayalam-language drama film written and directed by Christo Tomy.
 The film stars Urvashi and Parvathy Thiruvothu, with Arjun Radhakrishnan, Alencier Ley Lopez, Prashanth Murali, and Jaya Kurup appearing in supporting roles.
 It was selected for the International Competition: Fiction strand at the 2nd Eikhoigi Imphal International Film Festival 2025.

-In 2025, the film won the National Film Awards for best feature film in Malayalam.
+In 2025, the film won the National Film Award for best feature film in Malayalam.

 The screenplay of the film won the Cinestaan India's Storytellers Contest in 2018.
-Released on 21 June 2024, the film received widespread critical acclaim, with particular praise directed towards Urvashi's performance.
+Released on 21 June 2024, the film received widespread critical acclaim.
 It achieved moderate success at the box office.

 Plot

 The film is set in the flooded regions of Alappuzha, Kerala, India.
 Anju is married to Thomaskutty and the two live with Thomaskutty's mother Leelamma.
 Thomaskutty is chronically ill and dying.
-Anju has an affair with her former long time lover Rajeev.
-Anju was forced to marry Thomaskutty after her parents discovered her relationship with Rajeev.
+Anju also has an active affair with her former long time lover Rajeev.
+Anju was forced to marry Thomaskutty after her parents discovered her relationship with Rajeev and did not approve of them both.

 Anju realises that she is pregnant with Rajeev's child.
 In the meantime Thomaskutty becomes severely ill and passes away.
-The rain wreaks havoc by flooding the region and delays the funeral.
+The rains of that year flood the region bringing waters indoors and thus delaying Thomaskutty's funeral.
+Leelamma refuses to vacate the place and stays with Thomaskutty's body in the house.
 Leelamma discovers Anju's affair and confronts her after which Anju admits that the child is not Thomaskutty's.
 The truth is soon revealed to Anju's parents, Thomaskutty's sister and aunt.
 Anju discovers that her mother hid Thomaskutty's illness from her before the wedding.

+Meanwhile, Rajeev pressures Anju to get Thomaskutty's house inheritance in her name so they can have a good start to their life.

 Anju wants to leave to begin a life with Rajeev after the funeral which keeps getting delayed.
-How she manages to convince the people around her and their reactions forms the crux of the movie.
+Whether she manages to convince the people around her and how they react form the crux of the movie.
+The film ends with a bittersweet ending where Anju decides to leave Rajeev and live with Leelamma.